tinix84/ELECTRICALPYTHON/README.md

 Python Libraries with functions and constants related to electrical engineering.

+The functions and constants that make up these modules represent a library of material compiled with the intent of being used primarily for research, development, education, and exploration in the realm of electrical engineering.

 ### Special thanks to:
 - Steven Weeks | Student - University of Idaho
 - Dr. Dennis Sullivan | Proffessor - University of Idaho